zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Matt, again trying to be funny, says, “I didn’t kno w what I was missing!” referring to what Dr. Rodriguez was talking about.
 The expres sion “I didn’t know what I

-was missing” is used to show how you were unaware o f something.
+was missing” is used to show how you were unaware of something.
 You didn’t know about something, especially something that per haps you would want to participate in.
 That’s the joke here, of course.
 Ma tt, being a man, cannot have a gynecological examination.

 Dr. Rodriguez says, “My point” – what I’m trying to  say – “is that it’s important for women to talk to their doctor about any medical iss ues,” any problems, “they may have.”
 Matt says, “And my point is: I’m glad I’m no t a woman!”
 Once again, Matt is trying to be funny.
 Dr. Rodriguez, however, does n’t have much of a sense of humor.
 She doesn’t think this is funny.
 Dr. Rodrigu ez says, “That’s not the message . . .”

 And then Matt interrupts.
 He, we would say, “cuts h er off.”
 He stops her from speaking.
 He says, “Thanks for coming in, doctor.
 A nd now let’s talk about something really important – celebrity news!”
 “Cele brity” refers to someone who is famous.
 Matt, of course, is now going to talk ab out something that most people don’t consider very important at all – what rich, f amous people are doing, people like, you know, Mick Jagger.

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]